MicrosoftDocs/fabric-docs/docs/data-factory/connector-kql-database-copy-activity.md

 The following properties are **required**:

 - **Data store type**: Select **Workspace**.
-- **Workspace data store type**: Select **KQLDatabase** from the data store type list.
+- **Workspace data store type**: Select **KQL Database** from the data store type list.
-- **KQL Database**: Select an existing KQLDatabase from the workspace.
+- **KQL Database**: Select an existing KQL Database from the workspace.
 - **Table**: The name of the table that the linked service refers to.

 Under **Advanced**, you can specify the following fields:

-- **Ingestion mapping name**: The name of a mapping which was pre-created and assigned to Kusto Sink table in advance.
+- **Ingestion mapping name**: The name of a mapping which was pre-created and assigned to Kusto Destination table in advance.
-- **Additional properties**: A property bag which can be used for specifying any of the ingestion properties which aren't being set already by the Kusto Sink.
+- **Additional properties**: A property bag which can be used for specifying any of the ingestion properties which aren't being set already by the Kusto Destination.
 Specifically, it can be useful for specifying ingestion tags.

 :::image type="content" source="./media/connector-kql-database/additional-properties.png" alt-text="Screenshot showing additional properties.":::